 If you were recently injured as a result of an accident or another party’s error, you might be searching for the “best injury lawyer near me” to handle your claim.
 It is important to know that anyone who suffers a personal injury because of another party’s careless or negligent behavior may be entitled to seek financial compensation for their losses.
 An advocate at Saks, Robinson & Rittenberg, Ltd. can review your injury claim and help determine the best course of action in your case.
 Contact them today to learn more.

-Injuries can result from a variety of different accidents and incidents, including motor vehicle crashes, as a result of medical malpractice, at worksites, and as a result of product defects.
+Injuries can result from a variety of different accidents and incidents, including motor vehicle crashes, at worksites, and as a result of product defects.
 If another party’s negligence, recklessness, aggressive behavior, or professional error caused your injuries, you may be able to receive damages.
 Most injury victims in Cook County are eligible for two types of compensatory damages:

 Missing the time window set by the statute of limitations in a personal injury case can bar a plaintiff from compensation.
 As such, it is extremely important to begin working with an injury lawyer who can ensure that your lawsuit is filed within the statutory time limits.